pogonomyrmex661/pogonomyrmex661.github.io/_posts/2024-12-24-cave-horse.md

 date: 2019-10-10 02:11:12 +0700
 categories: [art]
 tags: [art, horse]
-description: A felted wool sculpture by Heather Aquarius
+description:
 image: images/aa-IMG_5714-g-r-1.jpg
 ---

-![Cave Horse Sculpture](images/aa-IMG_5714-g-r-1.jpg "Cave Horse sculpture") *A felted-wool horse sculpture by Heather Aquarius.
-The horse sculpture was inspired by cave paintings from the Lascaux Cave, and the background of this photograph is a print of a paleolithic painting from the Chauvet Cave.*

 I've had the good fortune to see and photograph some of the felted wool sculptures done by the Colorado artist Heather Aquarius.
 I thought this one was especially striking.
 It's a felted wool sculpture of a "cave art horse".

+![Cave Horse Sculpture](images/aa-IMG_5714-g-r-1.jpg "Cave Horse sculpture") *A felted-wool horse sculpture by Heather Aquarius.
+The horse sculpture was inspired by cave paintings from the Lascaux Cave, and the background of this photograph is a print of a paleolithic painting from the Chauvet Cave.*

 ![Cave Horse Sculpture](images/aa-IMG_5743-g-r2.jpg "Cave Horse sculpture") *Wool felted Cave Horse sculpture, in a Colorado morning sunrise.
 Sculpture by the artist Heather Aquarius. *